 LEARN MORE ABOUT THE CURRENT MSSP ENVIRONMENT AND WHAT IT TAKES TO SUCCEED

-Back in December, before the coronavirus pandemic registered on anyone’s radar, Liongard founder and CEO Joe Alapat predicted that 2020 would be the year that many MSPs would decide whether they would offer increased security measures or continue to outsource to a third-party.
-Now that COVID-19 has abruptly forced a mass migration to telecommuting, keeping those additional personal devices and home networks secure has added more security surface area to cover and another layer of complexity to the MSP and MSSP spaces.
+Back in December, before the coronavirus pandemic registered on anyone’s radar, Liongard founder and CEO Joe Alapat predicted that 2020 would be the year that many managed service providers would decide whether they would offer increased security measures or continue to outsource to a third party.
+Now that COVID-19 has abruptly forced a mass migration to telecommuting, keeping employees’ additional personal devices and home networks secure has added more cybersecurity surface area to cover and another layer of complexity to the Managed Service Provider and Managed Security Service Provider spaces.

-To meet these growing demands, some MSPs have chosen to branch out into the MSSP space with tiered offerings or package deals that include security expertise for specific clients.
-This leads to additional sales opportunities but also comes with additional responsibilities and liabilities.
+To meet these growing demands, some Managed Service Providers have chosen to branch out into the Managed Security Service Provider space with tiered offerings or package deals that include information security expertise for specific clients.
+This leads to additional sales opportunities for MSPs but also comes with additional responsibilities and liabilities.

 Prior to joining Liongard, I worked at IT Freedom for 11 years.
 From the start, our MSP felt we could only serve our customers effectively with standardized endpoint antivirus and off-site cloud backup solutions.
-Those offerings were non-negotiable in order to cover the unavoidable risks that come with delivering IT services.
+Those offerings were non-negotiable in order to cover the unavoidable risks that come with delivering information technology services.
 As we grew, we gained additional customers in the financial and medical spaces, as well as a number of successful startups.
 Each of those verticals came with unique security challenges.
 That’s what drove our growth into the MSSP realm.
-As security threats got more sophisticated, we knew we had to increase our capabilities, so adding more advanced firewall solutions, endpoint protection and monitoring to our services was just a natural progression.
+As security threats got more sophisticated, we knew we had to increase our capabilities, so adding more advanced firewall solutions, endpoint protection, and monitoring to our MSP security services was just a natural progression.

 The transition went well, but there were certainly challenges along the way—and that’s to be expected for any MSP expanding into more advanced security offerings.
 Over the years, we ended up building out several of our own security-focused tools simply because packaged solutions didn’t exist at that time.